spell00/BERNN_MSMS/README.md

 Look for the where the class TrainAE is instantiated, the parameters are right after.
 By default, the number of warmup epochs is between 10 and 250.
 For a demo run, it can be lowered to 1 and 10.
 <br/>
-Each command runs multiple should take only a few minutes to run.
+Each command runs 20 trials of 5 different splits of the data.
+It might take over an hour to run each demo run.
 ### Alzheimer dataset
 In the root directory of the project, run the following commands:<br/>